A primer and user’s guide to the discrete choice inequality model proposed in Dickstein and Morales (QJE, 2018, “What Do Exporter’s Know?” [link]).

 Dickstein and Morales: What is it and why should you care?

-Dickstein and Morales (QJE, 2018), hereafter referred to as DM, propose a new estimator for discrete choice models when agents may have expectations about some of the covariates that go into their utility/profit functions.
+Dickstein and Morales (QJE, 2018), hereafter referred to as DM, propose a new estimator for discrete choice models where agents may have expectations about some of the covariates that go into their utility/profit functions.
 They derive moment inequalities that are consistent with the underlying model while allowing for arbitrary distributions of expectations, subject to the restriction that agents predict covariates correctly on average (i.e. rational expectations).
 In their paper, their application looks at the decision of firms to export or not; each firm makes a prediction about the profitability of exporting when deciding whether to do so.
 Each firm can have arbitrary individual expectations about some of the covariates in the profit function (such as anticipated revenue of sending products to a given country) under the rational expectations restriction that firms predict those covariates correctly on average.
 Furthermore, the econometrician does not have to specify or estimate the distribution of expectations.
 The cost of doing so is that the estimates may be set identified.
 The econometrician will also need access to high-quality instruments that are correlated with the underlying agent beliefs.
 DM show in both Monte Carlos and their application that the estimator is quite powerful and can provide meaningful estimates of the underlying utility/profit function.
 Finally, the estimator can be used to test the information sets of agents.
 The basic idea is to use a specification test adapted to the setting of moment inequalities, such as that from Andrews and Soares (ECMA, 2010), to assess whether or not the statistical model is consistent with the assumption that agents took a variable into account when making the discrete choice.
 Under the null hypothesis, violations of the inequalities are orthogonal to the covariates, and specification tests provide a formal mechanism for testing that hypothesis.

 Model